 Why is pregnancy reporting important for every family?

-We limit our donors to no more than ten families.
+We limit our donors to ten families.
 While ten families may seem like a lot, it is one of the lowest limits nationally.
-We believe a lower family limit provides the best outcomes for families and donors, especially for families using donors in our Identity-Release® Program.
-Prompt reporting of pregnancies and pregnancy outcomes allows us to maintain this limit while unreported pregnancies or delayed reporting can lead to a donor having more than ten families.
+We believe a lower family limit provides the best outcomes for families and donors, especially for families with donors in our Identity-Release® Program.
+Prompt reporting of pregnancies and pregnancy outcomes allows us to maintain this limit while unreported pregnancies, delayed reporting, and vials or embryos stored at clinics without our knowledge, can lead to a donor having more than ten families.

-TSBC’s ongoing family services, including our Identity-Release® Program and Family Contact List, are another reason it is important to report all pregnancies.
+TSBC’s ongoing family services, including our Identity-Release® Program and Family Contact List, are other reasons it is important to report all pregnancies.
 Families must report their births to be eligible for these programs so that we can confirm the donor number and match the correct individuals.
 Furthermore, we believe our low family limit contributes to the success of these programs.
-The prospect of contact with two, five or even nine families can be exciting while the possibility of contact with twenty, thirty or more families is overwhelming for many.
-Similarly, we believe that the 10 family limit is reassuring to the donors when they are deciding whether to participate in our Identity-Release® Program.
+The prospect of contact with two, five or even nine families can be exciting while the possibility of contact with twenty, thirty or more families (as reported from families who used other donor programs) can be overwhelming.
+Similarly, we believe that the 10 family limit is reassuring to donors participating in our Identity-Release® Program.

-Similarly it is very important for families to report miscarriages.
+Similarly it is very important for recipients to report miscarriages.
 The miscarriage rate for our recipients is 25% or greater depending on the age of the recipient.
-While we anticipate some miscarriages as a biological reality of the conception process, there have been cases were we stopped releasing vials from a donor with excessively high miscarriage rates.
+While we anticipate some miscarriages as a biological reality of the conception process, there have been cases where we stopped releasing vials from a donor with excessively high miscarriage rates.